Lebanon's plan to raise public pay dismays finance minister

-Finance Minister Mohammed Safadi said the draft law, which would raise the minimum wage 35 percent and cost around $1.2 billion (790.2 million pounds) a year, would be "economically devastating" for Lebanon.
+Finance Minister Mohammed Safadi said the draft law, which would raise the minimum wage 35 percent and cost around $1.2 billion a year, would be "economically devastating" for Lebanon.

 An eight-hour cabinet session ended just after midnight with agreement on the bill, which stipulates that the measure would be funded by increasing working hours to 35 per week, raising the retirement age to 69 from 64, and increasing some taxes, including an import tax on luxury items.

-Public pay demands backed by several strikes and protests in the past month are complicating the struggle to curb a budget deficit which soared by 67 percent to $3.93 billion (2.58 billion pounds) last year.
+Public pay demands backed by several strikes and protests in the past month are complicating the struggle to curb a budget deficit which soared by 67 percent to $3.93 billion last year.

 Lebanon's economy has slowed sharply in the past two years, mostly due to the conflict in neighbouring Syria which has hit its tourism sector and deepened divisions in the tiny country.